httptoolkit/httptoolkit-website/src/docs/guides/subscription-faq.md

 You can pay for any subscription by credit card, with PayPal, or with Apple Pay (in Safari on Mac only).

-Payment by wire transfer is available on request, but may entail significant delays.
+Payment by wire transfer is available on request, for payments over $1,000, but may entail significant delays and additional charges.

 ### Can I get a trial?